Specimens of Tyrannosaurus: "Stan": NHMAD 2020.00001

 Stan is the nickname given to a fossil about 11.78 m (38 ft) long found in Hell Creek Formation, South Dakota, close to Buffalo in 1987 by Stan Sacrison, who also discovered the Tyrannosaurus specimen nicknamed "Duffy".
-The original fossils are now housed at Black Hills Institute of Geological Research, Inc. center.
+The original fossils were once housed at Black Hills Institute of Geological Research, Inc. center.
 It is a well known specimen, and one of the most complete, with 199 bones recovered.
 About 30 casts of the original fossil have been sold worldwide, each for a price of about $100,000.
 Stan's skeleton was auctioned for $31.8 million in a 2020 Christie's New York sale, making it a record-breaking dinosaur sale, with the buyer eventually being revealed as the under construction Natural History Museum Abu Dhabi in the Saadiyat Cultural District.
+The museum opened on November 22, 2025.
+Stan has been given a new accession number, NHMAD 2020.00001.

 Like many other fossils of Tyrannosaurus rex, the skeleton of Stan shows many broken and healed bones.
 These include broken ribs and damages in the skull.
 One of the most prominent injuries are in the neck and the skull.
 A piece of bone is missing at the rear, and the skull also bears a hole 1 inch wide, probably made by another Tyrannosaurus.
 Also, two of the cervical vertebrae are fused, and another has additional bone growth.
 This could have been caused by another Tyrannosaurus bite.
 The bite marks are healed, indicating that Stan survived the wounds.
 Stan could also have been infected by Trichomonas-like parasites.